-In syntax words follow each other like pegs on a line.
+In syntax we have said that words or constituents are simply concatenated.
+The only choice is therefore in which order we concatenate them.
 In morphology this is not always so.
-We shall review a few ways in which two morphemes can be composed.
-The general term for grammatical morphemes is affix.
-Generally, an affix is a string that puts itself somewhere in the string.
+We shall review a few ways in which two morphs can be composed.
+The general term for grammatical morphs is affix.
+Generally, an affix to a string \vec{x} is a string \vec{y} that puts itself somewhere in \vec{x} .
 Given the terminology below, it is either a prefix, a suffix or an infix.
 Some writers use it in a more general sense, but we shall not do that.
-A morpheme is not always an affix, however.
-A morpheme need not be a piece (= string) that we add somewhere; it may be several pieces (transfix, circumfix), or simply a certain kind of change effected on the string in question.
-The general term for all of these is i morphological change.
+Morphs are not always affixes, however.
+A morph need not be a piece (= string) that we add somewhere; it may be several pieces (transfix, circumfix), or simply a certain kind of change effected on the string in question (like vowel change).
+The general term for all of these is morphological change.
 We shall give a few examples of what kinds of morphological changes there are in the languages of the world.